ezio416/tm-trophies/README.md

 # Trophies

 Tells you how many trophy points you should expect to get based on placement in a live match.
 Currently only works for the qualifier and knockout for each Cup of the Day, but could work for other gamemodes (i.e. Time Attack) once those are better understood.
+If you DNF or someone else leaves the match in the round you are eliminated, your final position will probably be off by a couple places.

 Font, sizes, elements, and colors are all customizable.
 Go wild!